wdawson/okta.github.io/_source/_posts/2017-06-15-build-microservices-architecture-spring-boot.md

 description: "This article shows you how to build a microservices architecture with Spring Boot, Netflix Eureka, Feign, and Hystrix."
 tags: [microservices, spring boot, spring cloud, netflix eureka, java]
 tweets:
   - "Want to see how to build a microservices architecture with Spring Boot, Netflix Eureka, Feign, and Hystrix?
-We have just the 🎟 → "
+We have just the 🎟!"
   - "Do you like good 🍺?
-If so, you'll 💙 this tutorial that shows you how to build a microservices architecture for microbrews! "
+If so, you'll 💙 this tutorial that shows you how to build a microservices architecture for microbrews!"
+image: blog/microservices-spring-boot/httpie-beers.png
 ---
 Adopting a microservice architecture provides unique opportunities to add failover and resiliency to your systems, so your components can handle load spikes and errors gracefully.
 Microservices make change less expensive too.
 It can also